-Necklaces came in two varieties beaded or ribbon chokers and long strands of glass beads and pearls.
+Necklaces came in two varieties: beaded or ribbon chokers, and long strands of glass beads and pearls.
 Sometimes these long strands of gems also became used as loose belts hanging from the hips.

 Earrings are long drops for both day and evening.
 The chandelier shape was a particular favorite.
 Gem colors often matched dresses and or other accessories.
-Bracelets were a major fashion accessories in the 20′s from cuffs to battalions of bangles.
+Bracelets were a major fashion accessory in the ’20s, from cuffs to battalions of bangles.
 They were thick and usually made of gold or bright colored plastic like materials.
 Bracelets worn on the upper arm were called slave bracelets.
 Read more about 1920s jewelry here.

 1920s Hand Bags

 Much like the previous decades, fancy hand beaded handbags were carried by women for formal events.
 They held a little makeup or bobby pins for fixing fly away hair.
 These little bags were intricately hand beaded with purse clips made of gold.
 The could either be strapless or have a short single strange gold chain strap.
 Some amazing inspired and reproduction purses can be found online.
-Read more about purses and bags of the roaring twenties.

 Headbands and Hair Jewelry